Alonso-del-Arte/testing-framework/CONTRIBUTING.md

 the `@Test` annotation.
 * If it doesn't have To Do comments, it should have Javadoc.
 Any other type of comment should be removed in refactoring commits, if it even makes into a fail or pass commit.
+Only exemption for now are the comments in `Asserters` explaining what that static class will not provide.
 * Each checked in test class should provide some output that is distinct from that given by `TestRunner`.
+If nothing else occurs to you, simply have it output the names of the units being tested (like in automatically generated JUnit or TestNG tests in NetBeans).
 * Given my preference for shallow inheritance hierarchies, I'm more concerned with whether a unit returns a result or not.
 Therefore, at least in the Javadoc, units that return a result will be referred to as functions and units that don't return a result will be referred to as procedures.
+The term "method" will only be used in connection to Java reflection.
-* As much as possible, inheritance hierarchies should be limited to four levels, e.g., `Object` extended by an abstract class that is extended by a concrete class.
+* As much as possible, inheritance hierarchies should be limited to four levels, e.g., `Object` extended by an abstract class that is extended by a concrete class that maybe is extended by a concrete subclass.
+* As much as is practical, use what's available in the Java Development Kit (JDK).
+That means, for example, that if we don't have a reason to extend `AssertionError` (like in JUnit), we won't.
+Or that if you find something in the JDK that does the job of `testframe.api.Procedure`, we should use that instead.
 * As much as possible, adhere to the principles in *Building Maintainable
 Software: Java Edition* by Joost Visser et al, while keeping in mind that that book allows for slight deviations.
-* Also note that the tests in `TestRunnerTest` and `AssertersTest` by necessity need to be verbose, including a lot of "boilerplate" that will be rendered unnecessary for other test classes by the fully functional `TestRunner` and `Asserters`.
+* Also note that the tests in `TestRunnerTest` and `AssertersTest` by necessity need to be verbose, including a lot of "boilerplate" that will be rendered unnecessary for other test classes once `TestRunner`, `Asserters` and the various annotations are fully functional.